Frolotey1/Frolotey1/README.md

 `1.
 My nickname is fr1zb3e.`

 `2.
-I work with four programming languages such as: C, C++, Java and Kotlin.
+I work with three programming languages such as: C, C++, Java.
 I am a beginner programmer and i'll improve my skills in working with Github and other technologies.`

 `3.
 My favourite programming languages are C++ and C. I spend oft time with these languages because they allow to work with pointers, links, preprocessor directives, memory, registers and etc.`